nus-cs2113-AY2223S2/ip/docs/README.md

 > find book

-this command finds all the tasks contain word "book".
+This command finds all the tasks contain word "book".

 - Expected outcome from Keqing: